Hello Fellow Codenewbies 👋

 I have had an account on Twitter for ages, but I rarely use it.

-One day, out of a massive burnout, I tweeted about my struggle in learning.
+One day, out of a massive burnout, I tweeted about my struggle with learning.

 Many people (and most are moms!) gave me motivations, and one of them was Bekah.